Tyler Smith (footballer)

-Tyler Gavin Junior Smith (born 4 December 1998) is an English professional footballer who plays as a striker for club Rochdale.
+Tyler Gavin Junior Smith (born 4 December 1998) is an English professional footballer who plays as a striker for League of Ireland Premier Division club Derry City.

 Career

 Sheffield United

 Born in Sheffield, Smith began his career with Sheffield United.
 He was a ballboy with the club.
 He spent the first half of the 2018–19 season on loan at Barrow, before moving on loan to Doncaster Rovers in January 2019.
 He scored two goals on his debut on 19 January 2019, and was praised by manager Grant McCann as being "a star in the making".
 In July 2019 he moved on loan to Bristol Rovers for the 2019–20 season.
 In January 2020 was joined Rochdale on loan.

 On 6 August 2020 he moved on loan to Swindon Town for the 2020–21 season.
 On 8 September 2020 he scored his first goal for Swindon in an EFL Trophy tie against West Bromwich Albion U21s.